momiji15/yearntolearn/README.md

 I will eventually transfer the R Ready to Map Tutorial and Map to App tutorial to this repo.

 ### Viewing the R Presentations
-If you want to download the R Presentations, click on the html file and then click on **View Raw** which will show you the raw code.
+If you want to download the R Presentations, click on the html file and then click on **Raw** which will show you the raw code.
+Then right-click, click on **Save As** and save the html file.
+Click on the saved html file from where you saved it and you should be able to see the presentation.